 The IST Diploma is a fully accredited high school diploma.
-Students who choose the IST Diploma option are required to select from among the same courses as IB Diploma students.
-However, they may choose only one higher level course and they will not be required to complete the Extended Essay component of the program.
-In lieu of Extended Essay, IST Diploma students will complete an inquiry project.
-They will develop the specifications and scope of this project in direct consultation with the secondary principal.
+Students opting for the IST Diploma can choose from the same courses as IB Diploma students but may take only one higher level course and are not required to complete the Extended Essay.
+Instead, they will complete an inquiry project, developed in consultation with the secondary principal.

-Students may change courses within the first quarter of Grade 11.
-However, they must first obtain permission from subject teachers, the IB Diploma coordinator and their parents.
-Course changes after the first quarter are determined on a case-by-case basis in consultation with subject teachers, the IB Diploma coordinator and secondary principal.
+Students can change courses during the first quarter of Grade 11 with permission from their subject teachers, the IB Diploma Coordinator, and their parents.
+Course changes after the first quarter will be considered on a case-by-case basis.

-The IST Diploma includes the courses of study taken from Grade 9 to Grade 12.
-Students are provided with a transcript, which outlines their courses taken, the unit values of each course and their level of achievement.
-The final two years of the IST Diploma are based on the International Baccalaureate (IB) Diploma course.
-Note: All IB Diploma students automatically receive the IST Diploma.
+The IST Diploma includes courses taken from Grades 9 to 12, and students receive a transcript outlining their courses, unit values, and achievement levels.
+The final two years of the IST Diploma align with the IB Diploma coursework.
+Note that all IB Diploma students automatically receive the IST Diploma.